How Germany Staffed Up Contact Tracing Teams To Contain Its Coronavirus Outbreak

 "One teacher had contact with 400 students," says Krummacher.
 "It could also be a midwife working at the hospital, having close contact to many, many women.
 There are all sorts of constellations."

-Krummacher's husband is also a front line health worker in a neighboring district.
-They work through each weekend, because, she says, the coronavirus doesn't take weekends off.
-They spend long hours away from their three young children, who are the first to be dropped off at their daycare and schools and the last to be picked up.
+Krummacher's husband is also a front-line health worker in a neighboring district.
+They work through each weekend because, she says, the coronavirus doesn't take weekends off.
+They spend long hours away from their three young children, who are the first to be dropped off at their day care and schools and the last to be picked up.

 The sacrifice is worth it, she says.

 "We cut back on our grown-up private time, so to speak, in the evenings," she says.
-"Of course, we are doing the work that that's left over from the day.
+"Of course, we are doing the work that's left over from the day.
 So there's not much of a social life right now.
 I miss meeting with my friends.
 I miss spending time with my husband.
 But I think as long as it's just for a defined period of time, we can manage.
 I realize that it's really important work we're doing to try to stop the pandemic."

-This week, Krummacher and her colleagues suddenly had help from the government's new contact tracing app, that uses GPS and Bluetooth technology to trace coronavirus infections.
+This week, Krummacher and her colleagues suddenly had help from the government's new contact tracing app that uses GPS and Bluetooth technology to trace coronavirus infections.
 It has been downloaded more than 10 million times.
 But before the app's launch, Krummacher told NPR she wasn't sure how it would affect her work.

 "It's not really clear what we will do with this information," she said of the data the app will relay to health authorities like her.

-Due to Germany's strict data privacy laws, the names of those who report themselves as infected won't be used.
+Because of Germany's strict data privacy laws, the names of those who report themselves as infected won't be used.
 This makes Krummacher nervous.

 "How do we make sure that the person pressing the button for 'I've tested positive' is not just doing it for fun, like a hoax?" she said.